sanasam/nagios_monitoring/README.md

             [/settings/default]\
             allowed hosts = 127.0.0.1,***192.168.43.XXX*** ( this ip address you will get it by typing ipconfig on the window system cmd) \

-## Step3: Restarting the NSclient from Swindow service
+## Step3: Restarting the NSclient from window service
 * Go to the window service from the run box.
 Find the NSclient form the services and click right mouse and restart the service.\
 Refer below image fore ref..\
 <img width="303" alt="image 5" src="https://user-images.githubusercontent.com/48834323/111866803-06f8cb00-8996-11eb-972d-ac8e43698e8e.png">